What is your earliest memory?

 But ‘the past is another country; they do things differently there’ (with acknowledgement to Scott Fitzgerald in his novel ‘The Great Gatsby’).
 I am now a Christian; even so, all the experiences I’ve described above have enriched me, and I wouldn’t want to have missed any of them.

-And as a postscript, more recently, my work in a local community mental health team in Leamington Spa enabled me to consolidate my experience in the rich and fertile fields of bizarre phone calls with clients.
+And as a postscript, during the course of my working career, my work in a local community mental health team in Leamington Spa enabled me to consolidate my experience in the rich and fertile fields of bizarre phone calls with clients.
 This experience has also had some useful input into my novel Mystical Circles.

 What’s the appeal of some of these spiritual groups and mystical circles?